stormchaserroleplaying/stormchaserRPG/Classes/Expert/index.md

 **Skills:** Choose any 3 and upgrade 2 of your skill proficiencies to expertise

 An expert begins play with 2 additional character points to spend.

+# Talents
+Experts may take talents from the bard, ranger and rogue talent trees.